Connect with others who understand.

 A unilateral (single) mastectomy is a procedure to remove one breast.
 A bilateral (double) mastectomy involves removing both breasts.
 (Medical Images)

 When thinking about your treatment for breast cancer, surgery is likely to be an option.
-Before you and your doctor make a decision, weigh your options and think about the impact your choices will have on your health and emotional well-being.
+Before you and your health care provider make a decision, weigh your options and think about the impact your choices will have on your health and emotional well-being.

 According to the American Cancer Society, your doctor may recommend a mastectomy if you: